 This document provides registered Transmission Rights (TR) participants with the information necessary for the:

-Posting of a TR market deposit for the TR marketand
+Posting of a TR market deposit for the TR market; and

 Submitting of TR bids in the TR market.

 It also describes the operation of the TR market, the TR auctions and the publication of the results of the TR auction by the IESO.